kali/lackr/README.md

 For one single Internet query, nginx performed one "root" request, then several SSI fragment requests to Varnish.
 Varnish only let a few simple and fast queries trickle down to the Ruby on Rails application.
-A non-represented invalidation loop, triggered by write operations on the the Rails backend, takes care of PURGE-ing impacted fragments from Varnish.
+A non-represented invalidation loop, triggered by write operations on the Rails backend, takes care of PURGE-ing impacted fragments from Varnish.

 Introducing Lackr